sdss/mangadap/docs/execution.rst

 Programmatic execution
 ----------------------

+Alternatively, ``$MANGADAP_DIR/examples/fit_one_cube.py`` (see
-Alternatively, ``$MANGADAP_DIR/examples/fit_one_cube.py`` provides a programmatic approach to running the exact same script that is executed by the ``manga_dap`` command-line script.
+:ref:`fitonecube`) provides a programmatic approach to running the exact same script that is executed by the ``manga_dap`` command-line script.
 The code provides a way to generate the `The DAP ObsInputPar`_ object directly from the DRPall file, instead of from a file, and it directly defines the ``AnalysisPlan`` object with a hard-coded set of keywords.
 Using this script as an example, one could construct a script that programmatically analyzes a large set of datacubes.

 .. _execution-rundap: